mjdominus/util/README.md

 eliminates a vast number of features I never use.

 `psgrep` runs `ps` and greps the output, but leaves intact the header line that explains what the columns mean.
+It also omits itself and its own `ps` from the output.

 `runN` runs a command repeatedly with different arguments, by default on process at a time, but the `-n N` option tells it to run up to _N_